 The goal is not to let AI publish for you.
-The goal is to use AI to make better decisions sooner, then add the expertise, proof, and customer language only your business can provide.
+It is to point attention toward the existing page, customer question, and missing proof most worth reviewing—then add the expertise and language only your business can provide.

 - Where AI helps before a draft exists